 Advertising#

-I’ve left avertising only because I’m willing to move on and explore other things in life.
-Advertising is seeing the best in everything.
-Without it, how would you sell that to anyone?
+I left avertising as I’m willing to move on and explore other things.
+It has it downsides too.
+But for me, advertising is seeing the best in everything.
+Without it, how would you sell anything?

-- I won two awards for technical realisation from Google.
+I won two Rich Media awards from Google, for technical realisation of advertising campaign.

 - I need to find the links to support this, it’s somewhere in my email archive